yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software.md

    * Configure Joomla!
 Administrator Interface administrator account password.
    * Enable or disable Joomla!
 Administrator Interface administrator account password reset on the first login.
    * Locations of `php.ini` and `apiportal.conf` configuration files.
    * Encrypt the Public API mode user password and store the encryption key in a specified directory.
 The directory is created along with a file.
 The last segment of the directory is the file name.
 For example: `/sample/directory/for/encryption/key` creates an empty file named "key" in the desired directory.
 You can also use a script to encrypt the password later.
-For more details, see [Encrypt the Public API user password (optional)](/docs/apim_administration/apiportal_admin/public_api_configure/#encrypt-the-public-api-mode-user-password).
+For more information, see [Encrypt the Public API user password (optional)](/docs/apim_administration/apiportal_admin/public_api_configure/#encrypt-the-public-api-mode-user-password).
    * Configure API Portal with SSL/TLS.
 For HTTPS, you can either provide a certificate and private key, or use a self-signed certificate.
-For more details, see [Configure API Portal to run with HTTP or HTTPS](#configure-api-portal-to-run-with-http-or-https).
+For more information, see [Configure API Portal to run with HTTP or HTTPS](#configure-api-portal-to-run-with-http-or-https).
-6. To configure the SE Linux, enter the following commands:
+6. Run the following commands to update your SELinux configuration and complete API Portal installation:

    ```
    sudo setsebool -P httpd_read_user_content 1